jacobamey/Shell-Scripts/sys-info/README_basic-info.md

 *   **User-Friendly Output:**
     *   Generates a clean, well-structured report with clear section headers.
     *   Saves the report to a timestamped file in `/tmp` by default.
+    *   Optional `--color` flag to generate a report with ANSI color codes for better readability in terminals.
     *   Allows specifying a custom output file path.

 ## Prerequisites